dokku/dokku/docs/application-deployment.md

 ### Deploy the app

 Now you can deploy the `ruby-rails-sample` app to your Dokku server.
 All you have to do is add a remote to name the app.
-Applications are created on-the-fly on the dokku server.
+Applications are created on-the-fly on the Dokku server.

 ```shell
 git remote add dokku dokku@dokku.me:ruby-rails-sample